rzkkkkk/QBcore-Framework-rzk/resources/[qb]/qb-target/README.md

 - Add generic options to apply for all players, peds, vehicles, or objects
 - Trigger an event, function or command after clicking an option, with the ability to pass any data through
 - Define distance on a per-option or overall basis when triggering a target option
-- Ability to redefine or remove options and add new options without replacing old ones
+- Ability to redefine or remove options, and add new options without replacing old ones
-- Update the option list when moving towards or away from a target with variable distances on their options
+- Update option list when moving towards or away from a target with variable distances on their options
-- Support for entity bones, with built-in tables for opening vehicle doors
+- Support for entity bones, with builtin tables for opening doors
 - Support checking for job, gang, citizenid, items, or specific entities
 - Utilise the `canInteract` function for advanced checks to show or hide an option based on any trigger
 - Ped spawner to spawn peds and assign target options to them all in one place

+## Issues and Suggestions
+Please use the GitHub issues system to report issues or make suggestions, when making suggestion, please keep `[Suggestion]` in the title to make it clear that it is a suggestion or join the [discord](https://discord.gg/qbcore).